 There are multiple methods to identify phase & neutral.
 Such as using the testing pencil, Multi-meters /Voltmeters, Wiring color code identification.
 Next, These methods are discussed one by one.

-Method 2: Using Multi-meter
+Method 2: Using Multi-meter OR Voltmeter

 Phase voltage across 3 phases appear on Elite 440 Energy meter by secure